The Missing U for Efficient Diffusion Models: Conclusion

 \section{Conclusion}

-We explored the scalability of continuous U-Net architectures, introducing attention mechanisms, residual connections, and time embeddings tailored for diffusion timesteps.
-Our innovations offer notable efficiency advantages over traditional diffusion models, reducing computational demands and hinting at possible deployment on resource-limited devices due to their parameter efficiency while providing comparable synthesis performance.
-Considerations for future work go around improving the ODE solver parallelisation and incorporating sampling techniques to further boost efficiency.
+We explored the scalability of continuous U-Net architectures, introduction attention mechanisms, residual connections, and time embeddings tailored for diffusion timesteps.
+Through our ablation studies, we empirically demonstrated the benefits of the incorporation of these new components, in terms of denoising performance and image generation capabilities (Appendix \ref{sec: appendix_d}).
+We propose and prove the viability of a new framework for denoising diffusion probabilistic models in which we fundamentally replace the undisputed U-Net denoiser in the reverse process with our custom continuous U-Net alternative.
+In contrast with the exiting work, this new denoising network features a unique second-order Neural ODE block with residual connections and time embeddings, enhancing efficiency in our advanced diffusion models that utilize a deep implicit U-Net structure.
+As shown above, this modification is not only theoretically motivated, but is substantiated by empirical comparison.
+We compared the two frameworks on image synthesis, to analyse their expressivity and capacity to learn complex distributions, and denoising in order to get insights into what happens during the reverse process at inference and training.
+Our innovations offer notable efficiency advantages over traditional diffusion models, reducing computational demands and hinting at possible deployment on resource-limited devices due to their parameter efficiency while providing comparable synthesis performance and improved perceived denoising performance that is better aligned with human perception.
+Considerations for future work go around improving the ODE solver parallelisation, and incorporating sampling techniques to further boost efficiency.